kondziu/kondziu.github.io/cv.md

 `2008–2009`
 **Developer** for [PSI Poland](https://www.psi.pl)
-‣ Database stuff for an automotive factory
+‣ Database management and back-end programming for an automotive factory order management system

 `2005–2006`
 **Apprentice English Language Teacher** at [Elementary School No. 4 in Piła](https://sp4.e-pila.pl/)